imankassim/calorie_tracker/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 Software needed:

-An IDE (I used VS Code)
+- An IDE (I used VS Code)

-Linux BASH Terminal
+- Linux BASH Terminal

-Jenkins
+- Jenkins

 ### Installing (with Jenkins)

 - Fork and then clone this GitHub repo onto your terminal/host
-      - You can host this application anywhere, including with Google Cloud Provider, with GUnicorn, with Nginx or even locally within your IDE
+      - You can host this application anywhere, including with Google Cloud Platform, with GUnicorn, with Nginx or even locally within your IDE
 - Install Jenkins onto your terminal/host and configure the Jenkins setup
 - On your Forked version of the repo, configure your GitHub webhook to build in Jenkins when a change to the code is committed
 - Configure your Jenkins Job with your repo details to access the application straight from GitHub: